WayneLambert/portfolio/docs/lessons_with_react.md

 ### Classes

 - Classes are used to define components by extending them
-- In JavaScript, classes are objects because they are effectively syntactic sugar over constuctor functions.
+- In JavaScript, classes are objects because they are effectively syntactic sugar over constructor functions.
 Functions are also objects in JavaScript and therefore classes are also objects.

 ### State